v-kulikov1/histonedb_Vladimir/CURATED_SET/human_histones.md

 What information do we need:

 1. Histone type
-2. Histone variant group
+2. Histone variant (Maximally specific, histone variant group will be devised from classification JSON).
-3. Histone variant
-3. Canonical isoform
+3. Canonical isoform (This is experimental)
 4. HGNC symbol
 5. NCBI gene ID
 6. Ensembl gene ID